 Oil prices affect the U.S. economy in many ways.
 For example, fluctuations in the price of oil can influence inflation, unemployment, and disposable income.
 Some local economies with close ties to the oil industry, however, are affected even more directly in both positive and negative ways.
 This essay covers one recent example of the local impact of oil prices.

+This lesson received the 2017 Excellence in Financial Literacy Education (EIFLE) Award for Education Program of the Year.
 Prepaid cards were invented to solve a problem: replacing coin usage in pay telephones.
 Since then, prepaid cards have evolved into a huge competitive market for general-purpose reloadable (GPR) prepaid cards.
-Read more about GPR prepaid cards in the inaugural edition of Page One Economics Focus on Finance
+Read more about GPR prepaid cards in the inaugural edition of Page One Economics: Focus on Finance.

 The life cycle model shows that saving for the future requires people to limit consumption during their working years and save so they will have a "nest egg" to draw on during retirement.
 Recent changes in how people save for retirement have shifted some responsibility from firms to individuals.